GonzaloHirsch/jwt-nodejs-security/README.md

 import { verify, JwtPayload } from 'jsonwebtoken';
 import config from '../config';

-// Custom request interface to include the token in the requests export interface CustomRequest extends Request {
+export interface CustomRequest extends Request {
     token: JwtPayload;
 }